Spanish-language version

 Like much of climate science, these concepts span multiple scientific disciplines.
 Teaching these ideas is a way to illustrate how scientific thinking benefits from sharing expertise among different types of scientists.

 This topic can be introduced by brainstorming for conditions that are needed for life to thrive.
-Students can explore how life exists in many parts of the earth system, such as in the depths of the oceans or in acidic hot springs.
+Students can explore how life exists in many parts of the earth system, such as in the depths of the oceans or acidic hot springs.
 Life is robust and versatile.
 Nonetheless, all organisms need certain conditions to live.

 The planet currently exists at a temperature that is neither boiling nor permanently frozen.
 This is due to the natural greenhouse effect that causes the atmosphere to retain outgoing heat.
 A possible misconception is to confuse the natural greenhouse effect with the enhancement of this effect caused by emissions of greenhouse gases from fossil fuel burning (McCaffrey & Buhr, 2008).
 This is an ideal opportunity to discuss the difference between natural processes and human effects.
 For example, if a certain amount of a greenhouse gas allows life on Earth to flourish, then is more of it better?

-When teaching about the interplay between climate and life, the differences between natural and human caused changes should be emphasized.
-Questions may arise such as: Are all natural changes good?
+When teaching about the interplay between climate and life, the differences between natural and human-caused changes should be emphasized.
+Questions may arise such as: Are all-natural changes good?
 Are all human-caused effects bad?
 Is our current climate the "right" climate?
 It's important to emphasize that the recent increases in greenhouse gas concentrations in the atmosphere are unprecedented in the geologic past.
 Comparing natural and human-caused changes can foster stewardship of the planet among students.

 Bringing these ideas into your classroom